About the NHS Innovation Accelerator (NIA)

 The NIA supports exceptional individuals with a passion for learning and a commitment to share their learnings widely, scaling evidence-based innovations for greater patient benefit.

-Watch this short video of the NIA fellows talking about how the NIA has supported them this year.
+Watch this short video of the NIA fellows talking about how the NIA has supported them.